Sui Monster (SUIMON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sui Monster Historical Price

-According to the latest data gathered on Sui Monster live price page, the current price of Sui Monster is 0USD.
-The circulating supply of Sui Monster(SUIMON) is 10.00B SUIMON , giving it a market capitalization of $353.80K.
+According to the latest data gathered on Sui Monster live price page, the current price of Sui Monster is 0.00003651USD.
+The circulating supply of Sui Monster(SUIMON) is 10.00B SUIMON , giving it a market capitalization of $365.05K.

 The Sui Monster Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SUIMON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.